benlowry/chromeos-dev-setup/README.md

 # Chrome OS for web dev
 This setup script for installing Ubuntu core on Crouton for web dev using an x86 Chrome OS device.
-It is compatible with C9.io so dev environments can be replicated locally on x86 and remotely on ARM or resource constrained Chrome OS devices.
+It is compatible with C9.io so dev environments can be created locally on x86 devices or remotely for ARM and resource constrained devices.

-Pull requests are welcome to improve the bash script quality or fix issues that experienced linux users may be able to solve very easily.

 *This script is public domain and may be used or modified in any way.*